-Please note that detentions will now take place after school, rather than at lunchtime
+Please note that detentions will continue to take place after school, rather than at lunchtime.

 Our detention procedures are set in line with the DfE Guidance 'Behaviour and Discipline in Schools'.
 In accordance with this, detentions may be used as a sanction.
-Where an after-school detention of longer than 15 minutes is imposed, parents and carers will be notified in advance.
-The College will not notify parents of short (less than 15 minutes) after-school detentions.

 Parent/carer consent is not required for detentions.
 Where notification is given, this is for information only.